 Because of this lack of a fixed date of creation and because the designs look vaguely Eastern, speculations over who made this cave have ranged wildly from Phoenicians over Romans, Templars to 18th and 19th century mystics and magicians.
 Most likely it was created in the 1700s by one of the many Eastern-influenced secret societies of English gentlemen.

 The grotto is a small place, and easy to miss, in a neighbourhood that obviously has known better times.
-So, alas, has the grotto itself, and it is listed as an endangered structure.
-At the back of the small entrance building which there is a small souvenir shop and cafe, and a modest exhibition on the history of the grotto.
-From there one descends a narrow stairway, and finds oneself in a passage, with a few niches decorated in shells.
+At the front of the small entrance building which there is a souvenir shop and cafe, and a museum room telling the history of the grotto leads to a narrow stairway, and a chalk passage, with a few niches decorated in shells.

 Once through the new entrance a narrow S-shaped passageway leads to a chamber with a central column, and this is where one can grasp the charm of this man-made cavern.
 The walls and ceiling have been covered in literally thousands of shells, in intricate patterns which look like trees, flowers, men, and more.